 A withdrawal becomes official when the student secures a statement from the office of the Registrar.
 The date of said statement will be considered the date of withdrawal for the purpose of calculating any refund and/or penalties of tuition and fees.
-If the withdrawal is unnecessary or due to student's misbehavior, the college is under no obligation to refund expenses.
+Absolutely no refund will be granted if a student is dismissed for disciplinary reasons.
+In other words, the student will be charged 100% of all costs for the quarter.
 When a student voluntarily withdraws, refund and/or penalties of both regular and special tuition and fees will be governed by the following policy:

 TUITION AND FEES

 Refund Penalties

-Withdrawal within first week 10%
+Withdrawal within first week 90% 10%

 Withdrawal within second week 75% 25%

 Withdrawal within third week 50% 50%

 Withdrawal within fourth week 25% 75%

 Withdrawal after fourth week 0 100%